alleveenstra/attentionocr/README.md

 # Keras Attention OCR

-A stable, readable and maintainable of Attention OCR in Tensorflow's Keras.
+A stable, readable and maintainable of Attention OCR in Keras.

 This sequence to sequence OCR model aims to provide a stable, readable and maintainable implementation of Attention OCR.
 Some of the open source models are implemented in a way that readability suffers.